+What is the ‘Zero Waste’ movement?
+Put simply, it encourages you to change your lifestyle, in order to create less rubbish and waste.
 Is it hard to be a zero waste traveller?
 Not particularly – you just have to be aware and prepared.
-Here are some easy tips for zero waste travel.
+Discover the tips and tricks for zero waste travel.

-Zero waste travel – it seems like an impossible goal.
-And with the way industry and the world is currently set up, travelling 100% sustainably is a real challenge.
+Zero waste travel – is it impossible?
+With the way industry and the world is currently set up, travelling 100% sustainably is a real challenge.

-However, you can aim for zero waste, with the use of simple tips and tools.
-It takes a little preparation and a touch of mindfulness.
+You can aim for a zero waste lifestyle.
+It takes a little preparation and a few lifestyle changes.

 It’s essentially a push to live without creating any waste.
 No single-use items, no plastic.
 The main goal is to send nothing to landfill.

 Not entirely, as you’ll see.

 Going zero waste doesn’t happen overnight.
 In fact, the term is a bit oxymoronic.
 If you live on the planet, you produce waste in some way.

 The best way to go zero waste while travelling is to follow the following principles (and here are some examples too):